Last Updated on January 19, 2021.

 - Built-in audio interface

-These mixers are the perfect combination between an analog and a digital mixer, especially because they can also work as a control surface.
+These mixers are the perfect combination between an analog and a digital mixer, especially the Model 12 since it can also work as a control surface.

 If you are building a home studio, or just want a good mixer for live events, these ones have you covered!